cleitonsouza01/trade/docs/index.md

 ## Compatibility
-The trade module is compatible with Python 2.7 and Python 3.x.
+The trade module is compatible with Python 2.7, 3.3, 3.4 and 3.5.

 ## Version